 Color is another consideration when planting lilies.
 They come in almost every color under the rainbow except maybe blue.
 Coordinate the lily color with the other plants in the bed for maximum effect.

 Old Goat Farm carries a lot of lilies in the nursery.
 What doesn’t sell ends up in the garden so it’s all good.
 This year is even better than last.
 With some heat the lilies are very happy.
 Seeing all of them right now makes me happy too.
-We are open this coming weekend and there are a number of lilies in the nursery.
-There are also some that are past and on the 1/2 off table.
-Just something to look forward to next year.
 I’m already figuring out spots for some.
 Lucky us.

 Lilium oregonum -NW native